 Skloot’s lectures have fascinated everyone from college undergraduates to medical or legal audiences seeking an expert perspective on modern bioethics.
 Skloot has spoken widely at high schools, colleges, and professional organizations, including Johns Hopkins University, Morehouse School of Medicine, The National Council of Teachers of English, The National Institutes of Health, Harvard University, Yale University, Public Responsibility in Medicine and Research (PRIM&R), and more.
 She has appeared on numerous television and radio shows, including The Colbert Report, CBS Sunday Morning, and National Public Radio programs including Fresh Air and Talk of the Nation.
 These interviews and more are available on her website.

-The Immortal Life was selected as a best book of 2010 by over 60 media outlets including: The New York Times, Entertainment Weekly, American Library Association, People, The Washington Post Book World, O, The Oprah Magazine, and The Boston Globe.
-It has enjoyed more than four years on The New York Times bestseller list, was listed as on of Amazon’s 100 Books to Read in a Lifetime, and is being translated into more than 25 languages.
+The Immortal Life was selected as a best book of 2010 by over 60 media outlets including The New York Times, Entertainment Weekly, The American Library Association, People, The Washington Post Book World, O, The Oprah Magazine, and The Boston Globe.
+It has enjoyed more than four years on The New York Times bestseller list, was listed as on of Amazon’s 100 Books to Read in a Lifetime, and has been translated into more than 25 languages.
 Skloot was named One of Five Surprising Leaders of 2010 by The Washington Post.

 For more information on Rebecca Skloot, please visit rebeccaskloot.com/

-For more information about the Lacks family and where they are today, please visit www.lacksfamily.com/
+For more information about the Lacks family and where they are today, please visit www.lacksfamily.com/.

-To learn more about the Henrietta Lacks Foundation, which strives to provide financial assistance to needy individuals who have made important contributions to scientific research without their knowledge or consent, please visit henriettalacksfoundation.org
+To learn more about the Henrietta Lacks Foundation, which strives to provide financial assistance to needy individuals who have made important contributions to scientific research without their knowledge or consent, please visit henriettalacksfoundation.org.